SirVeggie/Tsoha/documentation/User story.md

 User can comment on scripts

 User can delete only their own comments

-User can view other users' user info pages

 Admin users can delete other users' posts and comments